-- You will need to make sure, when selling on a page, that you follow the admin rules.
+- You will need to make sure, if you want to make money from a Facebook page or if you want to make money from a Facebook group, that you follow the admin rules.

 - This might mean you are only allowed to list a certain number of items at any one point, and some pages might even be set up for specific types of products.

 - As Facebook will allow anyone who is a member of the page to look and comment you may find that people try to haggle, even over very small amounts.
 This is something to bear in mind when setting your price, it never hurts to be able to negotiate a little.